musically-ut/musically-ut.github.io/_posts/2026-04-29-self-reflection.md

 2. Ji-An, L. et al. (2025). ["Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations."](https://arxiv.org/abs/2505.13763) arXiv:2505.13763.
 Direct evidence LLMs can monitor and regulate their own hidden states.
 3. Ghasemabadi, A. & Niu, D. (2025). ["Can LLMs Predict Their Own Failures?
 Self-Awareness via Internal Circuits."](https://arxiv.org/abs/2512.20578) arXiv:2512.20578 (Gnosis).
 Lightweight mechanism that predicts generation correctness from hidden states and attention patterns.
 4. Binder, F.J. et al. (2024). ["Looking Inward: Language Models Can Learn About Themselves by Introspection."](https://arxiv.org/abs/2410.13787) arXiv:2410.13787.
 Models fine-tuned to report facts about themselves that cannot be derived from training data alone.

+**Update (20 August, 2026):** The ladder in this post has since been developed into a position paper, [Reflective Interfaces in Language-Model Systems: Sources, Interpretation, and Control](/content/papers/reflective-interfaces-in-language-model-systems.pdf).